oshai/kotlin-logging/README.md

 An `Android` example project with kotlin-logging can be found in [kotlin-logging-example-android](https://github.com/oshai/kotlin-logging-example-android).

-## Version >= 4 vs. previous versions
+## Version 5 vs. previous versions

-Version >= 4 is not backward compatible with previous versions.
+Version 5 is not backward compatible with previous versions (v.3, v.2, v.1).
 Group id (in maven) and packages names changed.
-It is possible to use both version 4 and previous versions side-by-side so some of the code from the old version and some new.
+It is possible to use both version 5 and previous versions side-by-side so some of the code from the old version and some new.
 It is also possible to have libs using old version and use the new version (and vice-versa).
 In that sense it's a completely new dependency.